Nighthawks (Hopper): Scale model

-A number of model railroaders, most notably John Armstrong, have recreated the scene on their layouts.
+Model railroaders, most notably John Armstrong, have recreated the scene on their layouts.
 The theater lighting manufacturer Electronic Theatre Controls has a human-sized scale model of the diner in the lobby of their headquarters in Middleton, Wisconsin.
-It is used as a reception area for the building.

 Parodies

-Nighthawks has been widely referenced and parodied in popular culture.
+Nighthawks has been widely referenced and parodied.
 Versions of it have appeared on posters, T-shirts and greeting cards as well as in comic books and advertisements.
-Typically, these parodies—like Helnwein's Boulevard of Broken Dreams, which became a popular poster—retain the diner and the highly recognizable diagonal composition but replace the patrons and attendant with other characters: animals, Santa Claus and his reindeer, or the respective casts of The Adventures of Tintin or Peanuts.
+Typically, these parodies—like Helnwein's Boulevard of Broken Dreams, which became a popular poster—retain the diner and highly recognizable diagonal composition, but replace the patrons and attendant with other characters: animals, Santa Claus and his reindeer, or the respective casts of The Adventures of Tintin or Peanuts.

 One parody of Nighthawks even inspired a parody of its own.
 Michael Bedard's painting Window Shopping (1989), part of his Sitting Ducks series of posters, replaces the figures in the diner with ducks and shows a crocodile outside eying the ducks in anticipation.
 Poverino Peppino parodied this image in Boulevard of Broken Ducks (1993), in which a contented crocodile lies on the counter while four ducks stand outside in the rain.